IIIF/api/source/search/2.0/index.md

 Many thanks to the members of the [IIIF][iiif-community] for their continuous engagement, innovative ideas and feedback.

-This specification is due primarily to the work of the [IIIF Content Search Technical Specification Group](https://iiif.io/community/groups/content-search-tsg/), chaired by Mike Bennett, Dawn Childress (UCLA), Tom Crane (Digirati), and Maria Whitaker (Indiana University, 2021).
+This specification is due primarily to the work of the [IIIF Content Search Technical Specification Group](https://iiif.io/community/groups/content-search-tsg/), chaired by Mike Bennett, Dawn Childress (UCLA), Tom Crane (Digirati), and the IIIF Editors, including Maria Whitaker (Indiana University, Editor 2020-2021).
 The IIIF Community thanks them for their leadership, and the members of the group for their tireless work.

 ### C. Change Log